justunsix/debezium-tests/localdev.md

 ## Check connectivity in Docker, Kuberenetes, Openshift

-Before setup, connectivity to endpoints can be tested quickly using an simple container that has the curl command.
+Before setup, connectivity to endpoints can be tested quickly using an simple container that has the curl command such as [tutum/curl](https://hub.docker.com/r/tutum/curl) container that has curl on an ubuntu base image.

 ### Docker

 Pull an image with curl, run it, then run the connectivity test.
-Example uses the [official Docker image for curl](https://hub.docker.com/r/curlimages/curl)
 ```sh
 docker pull tutum/curl
 docker run -it tutum/curl bash